Informatik-HS-KL/createRepo-Script/README.md

 ## GitHub-Scripts

-create GitHub-Repos withe a names list for students.
+create GitHub-Repos with a names list for students.

 At First you have to save your GitHub-Accesstoken in a file (token.txt).